Tracy Reed (American actress)

+Early years

 Reed was born in Fort Benning, Georgia.
 She is the daughter of David Reed, a retired Army major, and Anne Reed, a teacher.
-She majored in English at UCLA and planned to write children's books for a profession.
-While she was a student, a tryout led to her becoming a blackout gag player in the TV series Love, American Style (1969–70, 1972–74).
+She was a journalism student at the University of California, Los Angeles when a TV producer invited her to audition.
+That tryout resulted in a part on Love, American Style.
+She graduated from UCLA with a BA in English.

+Career

 Reed co-starred in the 1970 TV series Barefoot in the Park and played Virginia Tyndall in the 1979 TV miniseries Women in White.

 Her most memorable film roles include No Way Back (1976), Car Wash (1976), A Piece of the Action (1977), ...All the Marbles (1981) and Running Scared (1986).

 In 1971, the California Press Photographers Association named Reed the Most Beautiful Face in Television.